 While America makes up most of his market, Europe continues to expand.
 Therefore, it’s clear that Kristoff Cigars isn’t going anywhere.
 Glen continues to be hands-on in his approach to maintaining his business, as he believes this ensures the consistent quality that customers have come to expect.

 If there’s one thing to learn from Glen Case’s story, it’s that cigar-making isn’t for families that have been in the business for decades.
-Anyone can turn their dream into a reality if they’re willing to take a risk and dedicate their lives to delivering quality.
+Anyone can turn their dreams into a reality if they’re willing to take a risk and dedicate their lives to delivering quality.